If you need urgent dental treatment, please contact your dental practice.

-Your dentist must make clear to you which treatments can be provided under the NHS and which can only be provided on a private basis so you can make an informed choice.
+The NHS will provide any treatment that you need to keep your mouth, teeth and gums healthy and free of pain.Your dentist must make clear to you which treatments can be provided under the NHS and which can only be provided on a private basis so you can make an informed choice.

-Phone them to see if they have any appointments.
+Speak to your dental practice to see if they have any appointments.
 Everyone should be able to access NHS dental services in London.

 If you are unhappy with the NHS dental care you have received, speak or write to your dental practice first.
 If you're not satisfied with the way the dentist has dealt with your complaint then you can take your complaint to the independent Parliamentary and Health Service Ombudsman.
-Find out more about the NHS complaints procedure.

 Where possible discuss your concerns with the dental practice first.
 Most issues can be resolved without you having to make a formal complaint.
 Try having an informal chat with your dentist or a member of staff first.
 A formal complaint takes time and minor issues are resolved quicker if you just speak to a person face to face, however if you are not comfortable with contacting the dental practice directly then you can contact NHS England.